User Guide Cancel

 The SS shortcut is especially useful for working with paint strokes.
 Select the paint stroke in the Layer panel, and press SS to open the property group for that stroke in the Timeline panel.

 • To show only a specific property or property group, press its shortcut key or keys.
-(See Showing properties and groups in the Timeline panel (keyboard shortcuts).)
+Learn more about using keyboard shortcuts to show properties and groups in the Timeline panel.

 • To add a property or property group to the properties shown in the Timeline panel, hold Shift while pressing the shortcut key for the property or property group.

-• To show only properties that have been modified from their default values, press UU, or choose Animation > Reveal Modified Properties.
+• To show only properties modified from their default values, press UU or select Animation > Reveal Modified Properties.

-• To show only properties that have keyframes or expressions, press U, or choose Animation > Reveal Animating Properties.
+• To show only properties with keyframes or expressions, press U or select Animation > Reveal Animating Properties.

-The U and UU commands are especially useful for learning how animation presets, template projects, or other animated items work, because they isolate the properties that were modified by the designer of those items.
+The U and UU commands are handy for learning how animation presets, template projects, or other animated items work because they isolate the properties that you modified.

-You can also filter layers in the Timeline panel to show only layers with properties that match a search string.
-See Search and filter in the Timeline, Project, and Effects & Presets panels.
+You can also filter layers in the Timeline panel to show only those with properties matching a search string.
+Learn more about searching and filtering in the Timeline, Project, and Effects & Presets panels.

 Select a property or property group in the Timeline panel

-• To select a property or property group—including all values, keyframes, and expressions—click the name in the layer outline in the Timeline panel.
+• To select a property or property group—including all values, keyframes, and expressions—select the name in the layer outline in the Timeline panel.

 Copy or duplicate a property or property group in the Timeline panel